As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Craftsmanship

 The essential value factor is craftsmanship.
-While cutting or carving a labradorite, the person should know how to orient the stone the way to retain the best play of color effect.
+While cutting or carving labradorite, the person should know how to orient the stone to best retain the play of color effect.

 This is strongly dependent on crystal structure, so the cutter should be highly skilled to bring out the optical phenomenon in the best possible way.